 Ofcom has today published an update on plans to release valuable new airwaves that could be used to meet the growing demand for mobile broadband services.

-Decisions announced today will help Ofcom set the groundwork for the spectrum award, including how these frequencies will be licenced and the mechanics of the auction.
+Decisions announced today will help Ofcom set the groundwork for the spectrum award, including how these frequencies will be licensed and the mechanics of the auction.

 Potential bidders are also being asked for their views on how to best proceed with the auction.